Chicago Rivet & Machine (NYSEAMERICAN:CVR) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report released on Saturday morning.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research note published on Friday.
+The brokerage issued a sell rating on the stock.

 Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Free Report) last posted its quarterly earnings data on Friday, May 10th.
-The company reported ($0.72) EPS for the quarter.
-The company had revenue of $7.85 million for the quarter.
+The company reported ($0.72) earnings per share (EPS) for the quarter.
 Chicago Rivet & Machine had a negative return on equity of 16.82% and a negative net margin of 14.75%.
+The firm had revenue of $7.85 million for the quarter.

 Hedge Funds Weigh In On Chicago Rivet & Machine

 An institutional investor recently bought a new position in Chicago Rivet & Machine stock.
-Cannell Capital LLC acquired a new position in shares of Chicago Rivet & Machine Co.
-(NYSEAMERICAN:CVR – Free Report) in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+Cannell Capital LLC acquired a new stake in Chicago Rivet & Machine Co.
+(NYSEAMERICAN:CVR – Free Report) in the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
 The institutional investor acquired 11,486 shares of the company’s stock, valued at approximately $202,000.
-Cannell Capital LLC owned about 1.18% of Chicago Rivet & Machine as of its most recent SEC filing.
-Institutional investors and hedge funds own 19.87% of the company’s stock.
+Cannell Capital LLC owned about 1.18% of Chicago Rivet & Machine at the end of the most recent quarter.
+19.87% of the stock is currently owned by institutional investors.

 Chicago Rivet & Machine Co operates in the fastener industry in North America.
 It operates in two segments, Fasteners and Assembly Equipment.
 The Fastener segment manufactures and sells rivets, cold-formed fasteners and parts, and screw machine products.
 The Assembly Equipment segment engages in the manufacture and sale of automatic rivet setting machines, as well as parts and tools for related machines.